 Every semester, the Environmental Health and Safety Officer (EHSO) presents at new students and employees and adjuncts' orientations about campus safety emergency procedures.

-As the POC for the Sexual Assault Response Team (SART), the EHSO also provides awareness on sexual assault, rape and abuse, and provides contact numbers for emergency calls and services available to students and employees at the college and with our community partners.
-The EHSO conducted a fire extinguisher training for students to be better prepared on the campus and at their practicum work sites off campus during 2022.
+As the POC for the Sexual Assault Response Team (SART), the EHSO also provided an updated awareness poster for campus distribution and on MyGCC campus safety link on sexual assault, rape and abuse, and provides contact numbers for emergency calls and services available to students and employees at the college and with our community partners.
+GCC SART also announced and held a "Trauma Informed Approach" awareness presentation in collaboration with the Guam Police Department in January 2023.

+The EHSO conducted a Fire Extinguisher training for employees in November 2022 to be better prepared in case of a fire on campus.